ninicholasas/kickstarter-analysis_NM/README.md

 But if we take a look at the Standard Deviation, the Successful funding is about 2 times the IQR, Failed fundings are almost 3 times.
 Per this observation, we could say that Louis should lower his funding goal between $7,500 to $5,000.

-To conclude my analysis, Louis should start the crowd funding for the play in the US either May or June with the goal amount in between $5,000 to $7,500.
+To conclude my analysis, Louise should start the crowd funding for the play in the US either May or June with the goal amount in between $5,000 to $7,500.

 *Per Louis's intersest in the Edinburgh's successes,